Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Neutrino force in the dark matter self-interaction

 where $\nu = \nu_L + \nu_L^c$.
-These interactions induce a quantum force for DM self-interaction through the exchange of two neutrinos in a fermion loop, as shown in Fig.~\ref{fig: vac vs bkg diagram}.
+Note that the pseudoscalar-type interaction gives rise to CP violation.
+These interactions induce a quantum force for DM self-interaction through the exchange of two neutrinos in a fermion loop, as shown in figure~\ref{fig: vac vs bkg diagram}.
 For the scattering $\chi \chi^* \rightarrow \chi \chi^*$, only the $t$-channel neutrino exchange diagrams contribute.
 The effective couplings $G_s$ and $G_p$ are obtained by integrating out the heavy field in the UV model.
-This will be discussed in Sec.~\ref{subsec: UV channel}.
+This will be discussed in section~\ref{subsec: UV channel}.

 Since DM is non-relativistic (NR), with typical speed $\sim 10^{-3}-10^{-5}$, the momentum exchange $q \equiv p_1^{'} - p_1$ in the NR limit satisfies $q \ll m_\chi$, where $m_\chi$ is the DM mass.
 This ensures the validity of a potential description.